erichlof/THREE.js-PathTracing-Renderer/README.md

 * Users will be able to use easy, familiar commands from the Three.js library, but under-the-hood the Three.js Renderer will use this path tracing engine to render the final output to the screen.

 <h3>Experimental Works in Progress (W.I.P.)</h3>
 The following demos show what I have been experimenting with most recently.
 They might not work 100% and might have small visual artifacts that I am trying to fix.
-I just wanted to share with you more possible areas in the world of path tracing! :-)
+I just wanted to share with you more possible areas in the world of path tracing! :-) <br>
 <br>
 This Demo renders objects inside a volume of gas/fog/clouds(etc.).
 Notice the cool volumetric caustics from the glass sphere on the left!:
 <br>
 [Volumetric Rendering Demo](https://erichlof.github.io/THREE.js-PathTracing-Renderer/ThreeJS_PathTracing_Renderer_VolumetricRendering.html) <br>
 <br>
 This Demo deliberately creates a very hard scene to render because the light source is almost 100% blocked.
 Normal naive path tracing will be very dark and noisy because the rays from the camera can't find the light source unless they are very lucky:
 <br>